 4 Hilton Head Island

-While Hilton Head Island doesn't have the glamorous stage shows of the Grand Strand, this low country paradise offers laid-back relaxation and smaller crowds.
-They come for activities like biking, shopping, dining, and golfing.
+While Hilton Head Island doesn't have the glamorous stage shows of the Grand Strand in Myrtle Beach, this low-country beach town offers laid-back relaxation and smaller crowds.
+You'll find beautiful bicycling trails at Hilton Head, along with shopping, dining, and golf courses, and of course the wide sand beaches.
 Wildlife-watchers can spot rare and common species up-close at the Pinckney Island National Wildlife Refuge.

 With over 300 bird species, Huntington Beach is considered by many to be the best birding location in South Carolina.
 Guests can usually spot alligators at the park's freshwater lake.
 Art lovers enjoy the juried Atalaya Arts and Crafts Festival held every September in the former residence of Archer and Anna Hyatt Huntington.
 The philanthropist and sculptor are also responsible for the neighboring Brookgreen Gardens.

-The South Carolina State Museum is the state's largest museum, with four floors covering the areas of natural history, science and technology, art, and cultural, as they relate to South Carolina.
-The museum features educational hands-on exhibits, a science theatre, a planetarium, and changing exhibits.
-People of all ages will find this museum intriguing.
+The South Carolina State Museum is the state's largest, with four floors of exhibits covering the South Carolina's natural history, art, culture, science and technology.
+Many of the educational exhibits are hands-on, which makes the museum especially engaging for young visitors.
+The museum also features a science theatre, a planetarium, and changing special exhibits.

 Address: 301 Gervais Street, Columbia